askmike/gekko/README.md

 * BTC-e watcher: If you want Gekko to watch BTC-e you are advised to fix the bug in file `node_modules/bitcoincharts/bitcoincharts.js` as described [here](https://github.com/askmike/node-bitcoincharts/commit/4326334ed2da8247bba90acfa0f5a05a55ef4914).
 If you don't do this Gekko can crash when bitcoincharts returns nothing.

-You can also run Gekko silently, for examples on how to do this check out the [running gekko headless](https://github.com/askmike/gekko/blob/master/docs/Running_gekko_headless.md) documentation.
+You can also run Gekko silently, for examples on how to do this check out the [advanced features](https://github.com/askmike/gekko/blob/master/docs/Advanced_features.md).

 If you installed the bot via git you can easily fetch the latest updates by running: